nerdslab/deepbraindisco/images/README.md

-Folder of images used in the website for the DeepBrainDiscovery project
+Folder of images used in the **website** for the DeepBrainDisco project